 The chart below is from the United States Preventive Services Task Force (USPSTF), the American Cancer Society, and the American College of Obstetricians and Gynecologists (ACOG).

 Age 50 to 74: Mammogram every 2 years.

 Age 40 to 49: Shared decision with doctor to have a mammogram every 2 years.

 |No recommendation given.||Not recommended, but encourage breast self-awareness.|

 |American Cancer Society|

-Age 40-44: Women can start screening if that is their choice.
+Age 40 to 44: Women can start screening if that is their choice.
 Start talking about screening tests with your doctor.

-Age 55 and older: Start transitioning to every 2 years, and continue as long as overall health is good and life expectancy is 10 years or more.
+Age 55 and older: Switch to every 2 years, and continue if overall health is good and life expectancy is 10 years or more.
 A mammogram every year can be done for women who choose to do so.

 |No recommendation given.||No recommendation given, but encourage breast self-awareness.|

 Age 40 to 49: Shared decision with doctor to have a mammogram every 1 to 2 years.